revenkroz/twitch-essentials/README.md

 ## Features

-- [x] Creating shortcuts to send something to a chat
+- Creating shortcuts to send something to a chat
-- [ ] Creating channels list
-- [ ] Autoclicking points button

 ## Installation